GustavoDIR/OTP-Custom-API/README.md

 pip install requests
 pip install datetime

 5. *Open builder.exe and it starts compiling the source.*

-**If you did everything correctly so far, you should see /assets folder and main.py in the ouput.**
+**If you did everything correctly so far, you should see /assets folder and main.py & ami.py in the ouput.**

-7. *View the /output folder and insert main.py and /assets folder into your VPS/RDP*
+6. *View the /output folder and insert main.py and /assets folder into your VPS/RDP*

-8. *To run the bot type "python3 main.py"*
+7. *To run the bot type "python3 main.py"*

+8. *Now run the api with "python3 ami.py"*

 9. *Go to your Bot @ and type /start*

-**And boom, there you have your own OTP bot you can start selling, make sure your SIP has balance to be able to make calls.**
+And boom, there you have your own OTP bot you can start selling, make sure your SIP has balance to be able to make calls.

-**IMPORTANT!** Make sure you set your SIP DETAILS in /assets folder inside sip.json
+*IMPORTANT!* Make sure you set your SIP DETAILS in /assets folder inside sip.json

-**Sip providers**: Narayana.im, Nullvoip
+*SIP providers:* Narayana.im, Nullvoip